csprite/csprite/INTERNALS.md

 This was very helpful as i am not really a graphics programmer.

 #### ImGui
-csprite uses [ImGui](https://github.com/ocornut/imgui/) v1.87 which is used for making GUIs, so i don't need to do that myself
+csprite uses [ImGui](https://github.com/ocornut/imgui/) v1.89.1 which is used for making GUIs.

 #### STB
 csprite uses [STB's](https://github.com/nothings/stb) Image Loader & Writer for Interacting With PNGs.